Hybrid Approximate Message Passing: Review of Loopy Belief Propagation

-When the graph $G$ is acyclic, then it can be shown that the max-sum and sum-product loopy BP algorithms above converge, respectively, to the exact solutions to the problems $\POPT$ and $\PEXP$ in Section \ref{sec:graphModel}.
-However, for graphs with cycles, loopy BP algorithm is, in general, only approximate.
-A complete analysis of loopy BP algorithm is beyond the scope of this work and is covered extensively elsewhere.
-See, for example, \cite{Pearl:88,WainwrightJ:08} and \cite{YedidiaFW:03}.
+When the graph $G$ is acyclic, it can be shown that the MSA and SPA algorithms above converge to the exact solutions to the $\POPT$ and $\PEXP$ problems, respectively.
+When the graph $G$ has cycles, however, the above algorithms are---in general---only approximate, but often quite accurate. \textb{The previous two statements assume that the loopy-BP messages are computed exactly, which is feasible when all variables are either Gaussian or discrete, but otherwise difficult---incurring a complexity that is exponential in general.} For more details on loopy BP, see \cite{Pearl:88,WainwrightJ:08,YedidiaFW:03}.